Ralph Burns

 Ralph Joseph P. Burns (June 29, 1922 – November 21, 2001) was an American jazz pianist, composer, and arranger.

 Early life

-Burns was born in Newton, Massachusetts, United States, where he began playing the piano as a child.
+Burns was born in Newton, Massachusetts, where he began playing the piano as a child.
 In 1938, he attended the New England Conservatory of Music.
 He admitted that he learned the most about jazz by transcribing the works of Count Basie, Benny Goodman and Duke Ellington.
 While a student, Burns lived in the home of Frances Wayne.
 Wayne was an established big band singer and her brother Nick Jerret was a bandleader who began working with Burns.
 He found himself in the company of such performers as Nat King Cole and Art Tatum.